Home » Tournaments » Types of Poker Tournaments Other Than Texas Hold’em and Omaha

 A hand holding playing cards at a poker table on a green felt table with casino chips.

-Poker tournament series in live casinos and card rooms or on internet poker sites like BetMGM Poker usually consist of all or mostly No Limit Hold’em events.
+The majority of poker tournament series in live casinos and card rooms, or on internet poker sites like BetMGM Poker, are No Limit Hold’em events.
 Some series schedules don’t even list the names of the tournaments, as they are all No Limit Hold’em, which may also show as NLHE or NLH.

-Some tournament series will include some Omaha action, which is typically in the form of Pot Limit Omaha, or more commonly written as PLO.
+Some tournament series will include Omaha action, typically in the form of Pot Limit Omaha, more commonly written as PLO.

-There are more ways to include Hold’em and Omaha in tournament series, as Limit Hold’em (LHE) is popular with some sets of players, and Omaha fans tend to enjoy variations like Omaha-8 – also known as Omaha Hi/Lo or Hi-Lo, Omaha 8-or-Better, or simply O/8.
-And with the rise of Omaha in many poker rooms and online tables, series can include games like 5-Card PLO or 5-Card PLO Hi/Lo, 6-Card PLO, or Courchevel poker.
+However, there are more ways to include Hold’em and Omaha in tournament series, as Limit Hold’em (LHE) is popular with some sets of players.
+Omaha fans also enjoy variations like Omaha Hi/Lo, also known as Omaha-8, Omaha 8-or-Better, or simply O/8.
+With Omaha’s growing popularity in online rooms and live poker venues, series may also feature games like 5-Card PLO or 5-Card PLO Hi/Lo, 6-Card PLO, and even unique styles like Courchevel poker.

 Draw Poker